Musketeer-H2020/MMLL-demo/README.md

 If you encounter any difficulties in the installation of some of the dependencies, please refer to the `install` instructions in this repository.

+* Requirements Note: if you do not use conda to install and use pip instead, you may need to run `pip install requirements.txt`

 ## Input data

 The datasets needed to run these demos are located at [IBM Box](https://ibm.box.com/s/l8yzdbdb40j499o513hygx5q85xyoz6v).
 Please, download and place them in your local `input_data/` folder.